MarijnvanHouwelingen/DataEngineering/README.md

 on your task, use _git add . -> git commit -m "message"_ and _git push_ to push your changes to Github.
 After pushing to Github, use the pull request feature to merge into main.

-*Create a branch everytime you work start working on the project* *merge the branch with main when you stop working for the day*
+*Create a branch everytime you work start working on the project*.
+*merge the branch with main when you stop working for the day*

 ## Merge conflicts